-13.2 Claims equivalent to the transfer of foreign reserves to the European Central Bank percentage share of each euro area NCB in the ECB's capital.
+13.2 Claims equivalent to the transfer of foreign reserves to the European Central Bank

+Pursuant to the Statute of the ESCB and of the ECB, euro area NCBs shall transfer a definite amount of their foreign reserves to the ECB.
+The amount of foreign reserves to be transferred shall be fixed in proportion to the capital key weighting of each euro area NCB in the ECB's capital.
 For the foreign reserves transferred to the ECB Latvijas Banka received a euro-denominated claim on the ECB in the amount of 163 480 thousand euro, i.e. in proportion to the value of the respective claims of other euro area NCBs.
+After Latvijas Banka's weighting in the ECB capital subscription key changed this claim decreased to the amount of 158 264 thousand euro.
 The difference between the market value of the foreign reserves transferred to the ECB and the value of the corresponding euro-denominated claim in the amount of 41 793 thousand euro is reported as participating interest in the ECB (see also Note 13.1).
 The interest rate on the main refinancing operations set by the ECB is applied to the claims equivalent to the transfer of foreign reserves to the ECB (see also Note 33).